Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 “Or if I bring a sword against that country and say, 'Let the sword pass throughout the land,' and I kill its men and their animals, as surely as I live, declares the Sovereign LORD, even if these three men were in it, they could not save their own sons or daughters.
 They alone would be saved.

-killing its men and their animals, as surely as I live, declares the Sovereign LORD, even if Noah, Daniel and Job were in it, they could save neither son nor daughter.
+“Or if I send a plague into that land and pour out my wrath upon it through bloodshed, killing its men and their animals, as surely as I live, declares the Sovereign LORD, even if Noah, Daniel and Job were in it, they could save neither son nor daughter.
 They would save only themselves by their righteousness.”
 (Ezekiel 14:12-20)

 Before looking at any similarities between our culture and that of God's people in the Old Testament it is important to realize that Israel and Judah were unique in their relationship to the Lord.
 The United States, although undoubtedly richly blessed by God in a unique way over her history, is nevertheless described along with all the other nations of the world in Isaiah 40:15 as just “a drop in the bucket” before God.

 By contrast, Old Testament Israel served as a type, or pattern, of the church.
 Israel was chosen by God and then led by him out of their bondage in Egypt to the promised land of Canaan.
-Their exodus illustrates the pilgrimage that all of us are on through the desert of this life as we travel to the eternal city God has prepared for those who believe in him alone for salvation from sin.
+Their exodus illustrates the pilgrimage that all of us are on through the desert of this life as we travel to the eternal city God has prepared for those who have saving faith in him alone for salvation from sin.

 Old Testament Israel, because of their hardness of heart and disobedience to the word of the Lord, was taken into captivity by the Assyrians.
 Shortly thereafter, the people of Judah, from whom we have the human ancestry of Jesus Christ, were taken captive by the Babylonians because they also had hardened their heart against the Lord.
 By God’s grace they were able to return to Jerusalem to rebuild their homes, to rebuild the temple, and to have the privilege of being the human ancestors of Jesus, the Messiah.